 That first sale was crucial not only because it happened so fast, but because it showed there was good money to be made in dropshipping.
 For Thalles, this meant that perhaps he was finally on track to make his dreams come true.

-“The Oberlo and Shopify blogs were absolutely crucial to me.
+“The Shopify blog was absolutely crucial to me.
 They are filled with relevant content tailored for entrepreneurs who are just starting out.”